 Please note: The tax landscape is always changing.
 The information contained in this post is not intended as, and is not a substitute for, professional tax advice.

-This post was originally published on February 20, 2017.
-It has been updated for content and accuracy.
+This post was originally published in February 2017 and was updated for accuracy and completeness in February 2018.